joaozanlorensi/c-pointers/README.md

 to compile and run.

 ## pointers_and_structs.c
-Follow the steps on main function and in the end you'll build a circular list.
+Follow the steps on main function and in the end you'll build a simple circular list.
 On terminal, type:

     "gcc pointers_and_structs.c -o pointers_and_structs && pointers_and_structs"